cms-opendata-workshop/workshopwhepp-lesson-condor/_episodes/01-introduction.md

 FIXME -- TIFR splash screen
 ~~~
 {: .output}

+## Discussion prompts

+- How much storage space do these TIFR accounts have?
+- How long will this TIFR account be active?
+- How can I reach out for support?

 **Great!** You're now set up for the rest of the lesson on January 10.